 It’s also important to remember that as much as it is up to Disney to enforce the rules, it’s also up to us, as guests, to follow them and make sure we’re doing our part to keep ourselves and others safe.

 And if you ever feel unsafe (let’s face it, there’s always someone not wearing their mask properly or who gets too close for comfort), remove yourself from the situation or speak up.
-Now more than ever it’s important to be your own advocate.
+It’s always important to be your own advocate.

 There’s a lot to remember in order to stay safe, which might deter many from going right now (and understandably so).
 But, the more we practice, the more comfortable we’ll become with the new health and safety rules.